zamazan4ik/awesome-pgo/article/article.md

 * [Awesome PGO](https://github.com/zamazan4ik/awesome-pgo).
 It's my repository, where I collect **everything** about PGO: benchmarks for different software, bugs in compilers, tracking PGO issues in multiple projects, etc. If anyone asks you something like "Hi ${PERSON_NAME}!
 Could you please send me a link to dive into PGO?" - it should the first link appeared in your mind to share!
 From my side, I will try to maintain it on the corresponding quality level (at least for some time).
 * [PGO in details in Go](https://theyahya.com/posts/go-pgo/).
 I think it would be interesting to read for Go people.
+* Probably you prefer to watch some videos.
+I gave a talk on TechSpot Performance meetup in Warsaw about PGO.
+It's a veeeeeery lightweight introduction into the topic but anyway - [Youtube](https://www.youtube.com/watch?v=80QJllNxyps)(en).

 ## Some random thoughts why PGO usage is so low nowadays